SixSq/old.sixsq.github.com/_products-and-services/nuvlabox/features/cost-savings.md

 icon: fa-euro
 ---

-Replace up to 8 of your servers with an appliance as small as a modem... or 2 Swiss chocolate boxes.
-The NuvlaBox can fully manage up to 8 virtual servers, including applications, from a user-friendly web interface.
-Why clog up your office with ugly servers?
+By moving to containers, you can replace several physical servers with a single NuvlaBox.
+And with the Nuvla secured remote management platform, you can centralise your operations, thus creating more savings.
+Why clog up your office with ugly and noisy servers when you could have a highly optimised, silent and simple to operate edge-to-cloud solution?